-Mathematics, B.A .140
+Mathematics, B.A.
+137

-Biomathematics, B.S. .140
+Biomathematics, B.S.

-Biophysics, B.S .
-141
+Data Science, B.S.

-Data Science, B.S. .
-141
+Data Science, Minor 138

-Teaching Credential, Mathematics .140
+Mathematics, Minor

-Teaching Credential, Physics .
-141
+Teaching Credential, Mathematics

-.140 .141 140
+Engineering, A.S.

-The Mathematics and Physics Department provides courses for future data scientists, mathematicians, and physicists, for teacher education, pre-medicine, general education, and programs in other departments.
+The Mathematics and Physics Department provides courses for future data scientists and mathematicians for teacher education, pre-medicine, general education, and programs in other departments.
 A common goal of each course is that students will develop problem-solving skills based on mathematical reasoning and understanding, not merely rote memorization.
-The biophysics curriculum focuses on applications of the fundamental laws of nature to applications in biology.
-These courses involve learning about physical and mathematical modes developed through observation and experimentation that help us understand and explain the physical universe.
-Although modern science limits itself to the naturalistic view of reality and to experimental ways of obtaining knowledge, the Mathematics and Physics Department takes the view that physical phenomena are consistent with the concept of a divine Creator.